greg-raven/Uncommon-Sense/_posts/2014-04-14-conscience-vs-rights.md

 tag: 'Samuel Johnson'
 ---

 In questions of law or of fact conscience is very often confounded with opinion.
-No man’s conscience can tell him the rights of another man; they must be known by rational investigation or historical inquiry.
+No man's conscience can tell him the rights of another man; they must be known by rational investigation or historical inquiry.